ed-henrique/cnc/README.md

 - ✅ Support more than one client during runtime
 - ✅ Pass input from client to server through socket
 - ✅ Use fork, pipe and execl to pass commands from server
+- ✅ Stop client and disconnect from server if an EOF (^D) is found
 - ✅ Use zlib to compress input from client and output from server (--compress)
+- ❌ Process kills (^C) sent by the client on the server's side
 - ❌ Use multi buffer system for better memory allocation

 ---